 Celebrate and support women

-How do we Celebrate and support women?
 First this post is not about feminism.
 Or maybe it is.
 Please hear me out before you judge.
 Although women have been fighting for gender equality way before the word feminism was popular.
 Some have fought fiercely for women’s rights without ever knowing the word feminism existed.
 Right now, the word feminism makes some people cringe if not outraged.

 My grandmother is the first feminist I know.
 But I doubt if she ever knew she was one.
 She had eight children, two girls and six boys.
-In a culture where girls were expected to aspire to marriage by the time they turned 15.
-Where education was only meant for boys.
-My grandmother made sure that her two daughters had the same equal rights as their brothers.
+In a culture where girls were expected to aspire to marriage by the time they turned 15, where education was only meant for boys, my grandmother made sure that her two daughters had the same equal rights as their brothers.

 She understood the vulnerabilities and the obstacles that awaited her girls in life.
 And because of that she ensured all her children got education.
 Not because of their gender but because they all deserved to be educated.
 She made sure that her daughters had the right to choose whether to get married or not.
 In the end she raised two strong and independent women who have greatly influenced my life in wonderful ways.
 She was fearless and often would say, if she had gone to school she would have become the president of my country.
 And I bet she would have.